How Often Should You Clean Shower Glass?

 2. Ventilate Your Bathroom

-Keep humidity levels down by using a fan or leaving the bathroom door open after showers.
-Helps reduce mold and mildew.
+Keep humidity levels down by using a fan or leaving the bathroom door (and/or windows) open after showering.
+This simple, but effective tactic will help reduce mold and mildew.

 3. Use the Right Cleaner

-Avoid ammonia-based or abrasive cleaners, which will damage the surface or protective coating.
-For coated glass, a soft cloth and mild detergent are often enough.
+Avoid ammonia-based or abrasive cleaners, which will damage the glass surface or protective coating (if it's been applied).
+For treated glass, a soft cloth and mild detergent are often enough.

 4. Try a DIY Cleaner